 GFSI certification can help your company improve its food safety and quality outcomes, secure a competitive place in the market, and maintain a positive brand reputation.
 Yet, effectively managing GFSI requirements using your company’s existing resources can add new challenges.
-To combat these challenges, many companies are implementing food safety technology.
+To combat these challenges, many companies are implementing food safety technology including the ability to conduct portions of GFSI audits remotely.
 Take a look at how automated solutions can aid in your ability to achieve compliance:

 1 – Program Adherence & Early Detection